Should you hold your mortgage inside your RRSP?

 –Yvonne

-A. I am often asked about buying a home to retire to eventually, and renting it out in the meantime.
+I am sometimes asked about buying a home to retire to eventually, and renting it out in the meantime.
 I question the approach because a home you want to live in is not necessarily a good property to rent out to a tenant.
 A property that is easily rentable to tenants may be close to transit and jobs for example, whereas a property you may want to retire to could be more rural or have different attributes.

 In addition, there are things that could change in your life by the time you retire.
 What if your kids move to another city and you want to be close to them?
 What if you decide you want to travel and would prefer a condo to a house?
 What if you have medical issues and need to be closer to a hospital?
 There may be things you cannot foresee now that make it hard to plan that far in advance.